TAskMAster339/YouTube_video_downloader/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and personal use only.
+This tool is for **educational and personal use only**.
 Please respect YouTube's Terms of Service and copyright laws.

-Do not use this tool to:
+**Do NOT use this tool to:**

 - Download copyrighted content without permission
 - Violate YouTube's Terms of Service
-- Redistribute downloaded content
+- Redistribute downloaded content without permission

 Always ensure you have the right to download and use any content.